In the Beginning there was Freeform, or “One time, at a party in Ann Arbor…”

 - a special holiday episode on consumption with Ross marketing prof Scott Rick and Dept of Psychology prof Stephanie Preston(the soundtrack you might predict, from madonna to erykah badu)

-- and who can forget their debut in that hot room (with the requisite hazing from kristin, in the form of random vinyl)?
+- and who can forget their debut in that hot room (with the requisite hazing from WCBN Program Director Kristin Sumrall, in the form of random vinyl snippets for a live reaction)?

 Ed Wäisänen: Editor, Engineer, Mad Genius